 Find a monologue you can play with

 When you read a monologue out loud, do you feel you can play with it and build a performance around it?
-Performer Nina Mahdavi says of the monologue she performed on stage, “It just spoke to me when I read it.
+Performer Nina Mahdavi says of the one she performed on stage, “It just spoke to me when I read it.
 I could see potential in it and I could definitely see ways I could play with it.”
 Fellow actor Os Leanse goes on to comment, “Find something that just jumps off the page at you.
 And that immediately [makes] you want to get up, and it has an energy to it.”

 Pick something that speaks to you

 When you’re reading through endless plays, pay attention to any that you identify with.
 This was a running theme with many of the finalists speaking on the subject.
 Actor Blaize Alexis-Anglin explains “I scoured the internet looking for monologues that were contrasting but that also meant something to me.”
-Imogen Ogden says that the text she picked “felt like home” and Blair Malone adds that he knew the monologue he picked was the right one as he “read the script and fell in love with it.”
+Imogen Ogden says that the text she picked “felt like home” and Blair Malone adds that he knew the piece he picked was the right one as he “read the script and fell in love with it.”